Table of Contents

 A decanter centrifuge with applications in hazardous or explosive environments needs special design considerations.
 The special-purpose centrifuges are referred to as Explosion Proof Decanters.

-In the domestic market, the NEC classification for these areas comes under the Class 1 Division 1 zones.
-Therefore, it is common to refer to these decanters as Class 1 Div 1 rated machines.
+The NEC classification for these areas in the domestic market comes under the Class 1 Division 1 zones.
+Therefore, it is common to refer to these decanters as Class 1 Division 1 rated machines.

-Environments where flammable gases or fluids or dust is present require the use of explosion-proof decanters.
-Refiners, Offshore Oil Platforms, Mines, Chemical Plants Effluent, and similar locations mandate the use of these classifications.
+Environments, where flammable gases, fluids, or dust are present, require using explosion-proof decanters.
+Refiners, Offshore Oil Platforms, Mines, Chemical Plants Effluent, and similar locations mandate these classifications.

 Our article about Explosion Proof Centrifuges provides detailed information about these centrifuge classifications for explosion-proof or hazardous areas.

 Decanters compete with other separation technologies such as filter presses, screw presses, etc.

-Though all these equipment have advantages, decanters have some specific benefits.
+Though all these different equipment has advantages, decanters have some specific benefits.
 These benefits are due to the decanter centrifuge being a mechanical separator.

 All the other technologies use media separation, which has inherent drawbacks.